home-controller/homeauto_network/DESIGN.md

 * The number of high or low bits can then be calculated with shift left(11 = div 2048) and bitwise AND, no need for MCU div.
 Could go 2 or 4 time faster but if the MCU is trying to use onewire etc. at the same time I was thinking the slower the better.
 Want to keep the timing code as fast as possible as some of it needs to be in an ISR.
 * At 488 bit/s and with 1 message taking 20 bits min and 59 max message, tine is approx 24th of a second min and approx one 8th of a second slowest.

-### Minimal needed to work for controlling lights with switches and temp.
+### Minimal needed to work for controlling lights with switches and temp

 * [x] Send a simple command with 0 or 1 byte of data(with out CRC or handling higher priority incoming messages)
 * [x] handle the rest of the data lengths.
 Tested with 0,1,2 bytes of data.